ebiiim/ledger_subsystem/README.rst

 Ledger Subsystem
 ----------------

-**ledger_subsystem.py** contains an abstraction of BBc-1 ledger subsystem that provides functionality for proof of existence of transactions in a BBc-1 domain.
+**ledger_subsystem.py** provides functionality for proof of existence of transactions in a BBc-1 domain, using existing blockchains.
+This functionality is intended for use prior to expansion of the BBc-1 inter-domain network and widespread use of intercrossing references for proof of existence.

 The following methods are provided: